nomix-ai/Nomix/README.md

 # Nomix
 Hey there!
-Nomix is a **new automation tool** which automates actions in Instagram (follows, likes of posts and stories, replying to new followers, etc.) also supporting IP rotation and cloned apps.
-The key benefit is that Nomix is completely safe and undistinguishable from human, because it does not use PC or connection to PC unlike most other services.
-Actions are performed directly on the phones via **Nomix Android app**.
+Nomix is an **automation tool** which automates actions in Instagram (follows, likes of posts and stories, replying to new followers, etc.) also supporting IP rotation and cloned apps.
+The key benefit is that Nomix works with 1 device as easy as with 1000.
+This is reached by leaving behind the adb (Android Device Bridge) and PC connection at all.
+Instead, each device should only have the **Nomix Android app** installed.
+The task management is carried out by the Python script presented in this repo.

 <img width="1024" src="https://github.com/nomix-ai/Nomix/assets/22825859/10af07ca-0ce1-47b7-bc46-653a3ec23ad2">